 We still have a great range of locally sourced products, groceries, wine, beer and gifts.
 Along with whippy ice cream and slushies.

-During peak periods we operate the pool on 1 hour slot times.
-Entry may be limited to one visit per day to allow everyone equal chance to use the pool.
+Entry may be limited to one visit per day to allow everyone an equal chance to use the pool.
+We reserve the right to close the pool without prior notice.

 Charges apply for day visitors (adults £4.50, £3.00 children)